spotify/magnolify/docs/avro.md

 Enum-like types map to Avro enums.
 See [enums.md](https://github.com/spotify/magnolify/tree/master/docs/enums.md) for more details.
 Additional `AvroField[T]` instances for `Byte`, `Char`, `Short`, and `UnsafeEnum[T]` are available from `import magnolify.avro.unsafe._`.
 These conversions are unsafe due to potential overflow.

-Achiving backward compatibility when adding new fields to the case class: new fields must have a default parameter value in order to generate backward compatible Avro schema `avroType.schema`.
+Achieving backward compatibility when adding new fields to the case class: new fields must have a default parameter value in order to generate backward compatible Avro schema `avroType.schema`.

 ```scala
 case class Record(oldField: String, newField: String = "")